tkaemming/django-orderable/README.markdown

    attribute defaults to 100).
 If you're looking to order an inordinate number of model instances, you might want to look elsewhere for your ordering solution.

+### Adding Orderable Administration Inlines

+You can also create orderable inlines in your administration site by creating inlines that extend `orderable.admin.OrderableStackedInline` or `orderable.admin.OrderableTabularInline`.

 ## Usage